 The town grew and by 1890, after a hard-won election, Johnson City

 In the 1930s Johnson City was still without utilities until Lyndon

 River Authority and the Pedernales (River) Electric Cooperative.

 During Johnson's vice-presidency and presidency, the town became a

 tourist attraction - which it continues to be.
 Johnson later deeded

 the family property to the government, creating what is now the LBJ

 National Historical Park.

-From 52 businesses in that period, 26 dissolved
+From 52 businesses in that period, 26 dissolved by the mid-1980s.

 City Landmarks / Attractions